studiometa/react-next-starter/doc/en/API.md

 ## Fake-api

-As the name suggests, this is a "fake API" that only supports GET parameters.
+As the name suggests, this is a "fake API" that only supports GET and FIND requests.
 This API has been designed using the[germaine.js](https://github.com/chuck-durst/germaine) library.
 I invite you to read the doc of this library to understand how it works.

 - Requests are made on the `/fake-api` endpoint of your application (not editable)
 - The data is accessible in the `/server/database.json` folder.